 The TA is as diverse as the Portland community, and welcomes all Portland Timbers supporters to the North End.
 The TA stands and sings throughout the match, celebrating the world’s game with a unique, rich and deep passion that only Portland can provide.

 Want to be in the Timbers Army?
 Then you already are.

 For more details about the Timbers Army, visit timbersarmy.org.

 Timbers Army Gate 3 & Wristband FAQ for 2018 Season

 Due to the high demand for the best seats in the Timbers Army and our desire to provide a fair and consistent early entry procedure, we will be once again using a system of wristbands to help facilitate early entry at Gate 3 for Timbers Army fans at Providence Park.
-Wristbands are not handed out for CONCACAF Champions League or US Open Cup matches.
-Gate 3 will open 120 minutes prior to kick-off for those matches.
+Wristbands are not handed out for CONCACAF Champions League or U.S. Open Cup matches.